scriptcs-contrib/svm/README.md

 This work and implementation was inspired by [rbenv](https://github.com/sstephenson/rbenv), [kvm](https://github.com/aspnet/KRuntime/tree/dev/setup) and [nvm](https://github.com/creationix/nvm).

-Manual install of svm for now ...

 ## Windows ##

-This version is close to complete now.

-### Install and configure svm ###
+### Install ###

-Create the following folder:

-`mkdir %userprofile%\.svm`

-Copy the `src` folder of the git repo to the `.svm` folder.

-You should have something like the following folder structure:

-    bin\
-      svm.cmd
-      svm.ps1

-    shims\
-      scriptcs.cmd
-      scriptcs.ps1

-    versions\

-    version

-Set the PATH as follows:

-	Path=%userprofile%\.svm\bin;%userprofile%\.svm\shims;%Path%
+The easiest way to obtain `svm` is to run the following command in a command prompt:

+	@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/paulbouwer/svm/master/install/installer.ps1'))"

 ### Start using ###

-Start a command prompt and type the following:
+Start a new command prompt after installing and type the following to get started:

 	svm help